n0rmand0/sassy-starter/readme.md

 Major layout rules are prefixed with `l-`.
 Several examples are included in `_sections.scss` and `_grid.scss`.

-The grid framework in `_grid.scss` is left intentionally open so that you can build your own reusable layout rules as needed. `_grid.scss` includes several example rules--built in `css grid`.
+The grid framework in `_grid.scss` is left intentionally open so that you can build your own reusable layout rules as needed.